A burnt-out employee?

-Furthermore, they find it hard to to speak up, and they become quiet and reserved when they used to be chatty and/or talkative.
-They struggle to raise the simplest questions, and communicate with their colleagues or bosses.
+Furthermore, they find it hard to speak up, and they become quiet and reserved when they used to be chatty and/or talkative.
+They struggle to raise the simplest questions and communicate with their colleagues or bosses.

 In extreme cases, they find that they are always unsure of what to do, or they can’t seem to make up their mind about how to proceed with certain decisions.

 What To Do When You Have A Burnt Out Employee

 Having burnt-out employees means that your employees are disengaged at work, and oftentimes this can mean a lack of progress which cost companies a lot of money.